ezramemphis/Guitar-Master/README.md

 });
 ```

+And now at this point, the exercise was officially functional.
+When we would press the generate button, we would see a scale generate and the notes that are in that scale.
+There ar e

 #### Troubleshooting Enharmonic Issues - Exercises Javascript

 What I ended up doing first to get a little more control was to go back to the top of the scales javascript and add in another constant for just letters themselves